 Cooks were asked to create casseroles using foods readily available to food bank clients.
 The casseroles were judged on taste, affordability, and appearance.

 The judging panel was Governor Kim Reynolds, Nationwide executive Brad Liggitt, and Versova executive Ross Dean.

 The blue ribbon went to Olivia Smith from Winterset with a “Family Favorite Skillet Casserole”.
 The casserole included a yummy but affordable mix of tater tots, ground pork, vegetables, creamy sauce, and seasoning.

 And delicious it was.
 I was able to sneak a few bites of the winning casserole after the contest was completed.
 As wonderful as the casseroles were, taste testing was not my favorite part of the contest.

 You Can Help Today

 Mine was seeing the difference Food Bank of Iowa makes for individuals every day.
 With food insecurity at record levels, Food Bank of Iowa distributes more than a MILLION pounds of food EACH MONTH to help those suffering in Iowa.

-To learn more about how you can help, check out their website: https://www.foodbankiowa.org.
+To learn more about how you can help, check out the Food Bank of Iowa’s website.